JeremyYu-cn/book/docs/articles/MC_MP_Programming/accelerators.md

 Global dimensions - How many dimensions does the data have

 Local dimensions - A smallerworkable chunk of the global dimension

+## Why should we focus on GPUs?

+- The power of GPUs is growing at a much faster rate than CPUs

+- The speed of improvement is impressive, it is likely that languages will start adding dedicated support for GPUs by default

+- There are two major factors stopping widespread adoption

+  1. The reconfiguring time is still very high and variable (1 hour - 30 hours)
+  2. The size of the programmable arrays is still quite limited

+- Field Programmable Gate Arrays (FPGA)
+- Configurable Logic Blocks (CLB)
+- AI Accelerator (AIA)
+- Cryptographic Accelerator (CA)

+## CUDA

+It's likely to be the language you will program in if you go into heavy HPC work So why might somebody choose this over OpenCL?

+- There are specific read and write libraries that are very efficient
+- There is a software caching mode that handles data transfer
+- There is a wide variety of libraries
+- The development tools are incredibly well done